Classical and Quantum Mechanics via Lie algebras: The Wigner transform

 Note that in the position and momentum representation,

 \at{check signs of $k$!} while in the phase repesentation,

 This becomes natural in an analytic representation $z=x+ik$.

 For numerical calculation, approximate $H \in S (\Omega , \Ez_0)$ by trigonometric functions (complex exponentials).
 This gives finite difference formulas.
 The initial density $\rho$ can be just given, or it can be regularized (using a Husimi function?
-GMMP 1.24)
+GM-MP 1.24)